-The number of patients suffering from PWS and craniopharyngioma is small and has not been established with precision.
+The numbers of patients suffering from PWS and craniopharyngioma are small and have not been established with precision.
 If the actual number of patients with either of these conditions is smaller than we estimate or if any approval that we obtain is based on a narrower definition of these patient populations, our revenue and ability to achieve profitability will be adversely affected, possibly materially.